 Okay, so what does a job as a DSP involve?

 Most importantly, a direct support professional’s role is making a meaningful, lasting difference in people’s lives.
-Empowering the people they support to live their lives to the fullest is the No. 1 goal duty for a successful direct support professional.
+Empowering the people they support to live their lives to the fullest is the No. 1 goal for a successful direct support professional.

 Other duties could include: